CiscoDevNet/roomdevices-macros-samples/CONTRIBUTOR.md

   * Any special requirements
   * Please make sure the file is spelled exactly README.md (with those casings)
 * If you add images, put them in your extension folder and use local addressing (eg ./screenshot01.png)
-* Add the extension name and short description to the table of content in the README.md at the root level
+* To make the extension appear in the list on roomos.cisco.com, also add the extension metadata to the macro-list.json file in the root folder.

 ## Integrate with roomos.cisco.com